 The only possible answer is that they fought the good fight of faith!
-They hung on to Yahuwah’s promises, and they did not let go!
-They were diligent to not give up their faith, even in the midst of their Growing-Weary Garden.
-They fought to maintain their commitment to Yahuwah, trusting Him as the only solution to their problems.
+They hung on to Yahuwah’s promises and did not let go!
+They were diligent to not give up their faith, even in the midst of a Growing-Weary Garden.
+They fought to maintain their commitment to Yahuwah, enduring trials, and trusting Him as the only solution to their problems.
+(Galatians 6:9)

 Having doubts and making mistakes is something all of us experience.
-But the Heroes of the Faith are devoted to the struggle to maintain their faith in Yahuwah, regardless of doubts and mistakes!
+But Heroes of the Faith are devoted to the struggle to maintain their faith in Yahuwah, regardless of doubts and mistakes!

 Can I be a ‘Hero’ of the Faith?

 Doubts and failures and discouragements do not mean my faith has died.
 My faith in Yahuwah Elohim, is still entrenched deep within my heart and soul.

-That is what fighting the good fight of faith is all about.
-We cling to Father’s promises, and we trust in His Word completely!
+That is what fighting the good fight of faith is all about!
+We cling to Father’s promises.
+We trust His Word completely!
 We will not abandon His truth, even His promise that He will be our guide, even unto death (Psalms 48:14).

-All of the Heroes of Faith, whether recorded in the Scriptures or in history books, were fighters of the faith.
+All Heroes of the Faith, whether recorded in the Scriptures or in history books, were fighters of the faith.

 And even though they could not see what they hoped for; even though they did not always receive what they hoped for, yet — they never gave up their hope and their faith!
 They followed in the steps of Abraham, holding on to their faith, even against all hope, they continued to believe in hope of their Mighty One being with them (Romans 4:18).

 Hope is a wonderful thing!
 Hope is the expectation of something good and rewarding.
 It is one of the three ‘great things’:

 And now abideth faith, hope, love, these three; but the greatest of these is love.
 (1Corinthians 13:13)